adnanahmady/cofee-shop/README.md

 - .web `The nginx configurations are placed here`
 - .backend `The backend application configurations are placed here`
 - [backend](./backend) `The backend application itself is placed here`
+- .frontend `The frontend application configurations are placed here`
+- [frontend](./frontend) `The frontend application itself is placed here`
 - .gitignore `The assets that should be ignored by git`
 - docker-compose.yml `docker compose configuration`
 - Makefile `This file is here to help working with the project`